mkirsche/TAG2020/README.md

 ## Grading

 This course is graded on a satisfactory/unsatisfactory basis.
-This grade will be based on two factors:
+Grades will be based on two factors:
  * Regular attendance and participation in the course (at most one absence will be permitted except in the case of extraordinary circumstances)
  * A group presentation about a chosen application of graphs on the final day of class - details to follow